SecretFoundation/docs/docs/dev/LocalSecret.md

 To load the changes, restart LocalSecret.

+Note: it may take some time for the container to setup before you can edit `.secretd/config/config.toml`, so when scripting this you might want to check when this file is present or simply wait for 5-10 seconds.

 # Accounts

 LocalSecret is pre-configured with one validator and 4 accounts with SCRT balances.
 You can import them into your own testing environment for easier prototyping.